Dawn of the transformer era in speech emotion recognition: closing the valence gap: Evaluation

-For valence in {\msppodcast} and {\iemocap}, most models show a better \ac{CCC} for female speaker than for male, again with the exception of {\cnn}.
-For sentiment in {\mosi}, the {\cnn} shows a bias towards better performance for male speaker, whereas all other models show very small biases in different directions.
+For valence in {\msppodcast} and {\iemocap}, most models show a better \ac{CCC} for female speakers than male ones -- with the exception of {\cnn}.
+For sentiment in {\mosi}, the {\cnn} model shows a bias towards better performance for male speaker, whereas all other models show very small biases in the different direction.